Across The Country, Protesters Rally To Stop States' Abortion Bans

 A rally outside the U.S. Supreme Court drew a number of Democrats vying for the 2020 presidential nomination, including South Bend, Ind., Mayor Pete Buttigieg and Sens.
 Amy Klobuchar of Minnesota, Bernie Sanders of Vermont, Cory Booker of New Jersey and Kirsten Gillibrand of New York.

-"This is the beginning of President Trump's war on women," Gillibrand told the crowd, Reuters reports.
-"If he wants his war, he will have his war, and he will lose."
+"This is the beginning of President Trump's war on women," Gillibrand told the crowd.
+"If he wants this war, he will have this war, and he will lose."

 In Atlanta, protesters held signs reading "Our bodies, our choice" and "You, yes you: Run for office."
 Georgia Public Broadcasting's Stephen Fowler reports that activists focused on two messages: that abortion is still legal in the state, and that reproductive rights and maternal healthcare will be major issues in 2020.